celogeek/go-comic-converter/README.md

 export PATH=$(go env GOPATH)/bin:$PATH
 ```

+# Supported images

+The supported images are jpeg and png from the sources.

+The extensions can be: jpg, jpeg, png.

+The case for extensions doesn't matter.

 # Usage

 ## Convert directory

-Convert every ".jpg" file found in the input directory:
+Convert every supported images file found in the input directory:

 ```
 go-comic-converter --profile KS --input ~/Download/MyComic